AshleyN2/portfolio/readme.md

 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the financial management system, as well as designed and tested different cards for the development team to implement.
+  I will be contributing to the development of the Kujali project.
 </p>
 <br/>